Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/chameleon-ultra.md

 ## Connecting to Chameleon Ultra

-> **Note:** GhostESP automatically suspends the access point and Wi-Fi services during the connection to free memory for BLE operations.
-Services restore when you disconnect.
+> **Note:** GhostESP suspends the access point and Wi-Fi services during BLE sessions (including Chameleon connections) to free memory.
+The radio comes back automatically after you disconnect or run `stop`.

 ### On-Device UI